Coronavirus (COVID-19) Preparedness Information Learn More

-Minimally invasive heart surgery: This is the term for procedures that surgeons perform through small incisions in the right side of the chest as an alternative to open heart surgery.
+Minimally invasive heart surgery: This is the term for procedures that surgeons perform through small incisions on the right side of the chest as an alternative to open-heart surgery.

 Myectomy/myotomy for HOCM: This procedure surgically removes the thickened heart wall that occurs in those with Hypertrophic Obstructive Cardiomyopathy (HOCM), which is the leading cause of sudden cardiac arrest in young athletes.
 This procedure is performed when medications are ineffective.

 Peripheral Vascular Surgery: [lower extremities, upper extremities, and carotid arteries] In this procedure, a portion of a small blood vessel from the leg or chest is used to bypass an artery that is blocked somewhere other than in the chest (i.e. the legs, arms, or neck).